-Buying your first home is exciting if not an overwhelming, exercise.
+Buying your first home is an exciting, if not an overwhelming, exercise.
 You save and visualize that dream home, then, your search and select your options.
 And with fingers crossed, you put in your offer.
 Ideally, the next steps are buying, moving in, and starting to build your life.
-The first-time home buyer RRSP can help Canadians get to this destination.
+The first-time homebuyer RRSP can help Canadians get to this destination.

 Over the last number of years, the government has introduced a number of incentives and opportunities to encourage potential homeowners to get into their first house.
 The incentives empower those who might not otherwise be able to afford a first home to get into the real estate market.
 The incentives have changed since their introduction to ensure they benefit, not hinder, the real estate market.
 However, they continue to help Canadians buy their first home.

 Do you have an active will?

 You need one.
 Find out how Willful can offer you affordable peace of mind.

 In 1992, the Canadian government introduced the Home Buyers’ Plan (HBP) as a way to help Canadians get into the real estate market.
 The HBP allows people with funds in a Registered Retirement Savings Plan (RRSP), to withdraw money from their account — tax-free — to put towards the purchase of a first home.

 While the fund withdrawal is tax-free, it does need to be paid back, in full.
 In addition, the funds must be invested in your RRSP for a period of time before you can access it without taking a tax hit.